 By the beginning of the 18th century, ballet became a serious profession, moving out of the court and onto the stage, with its own schools, theaters, paid dancers, and choreographers.
-Noted choreographers and dancers were Jean Philippe Rameau, Franz Hiverding, Jean Georges Noverre, and August Vetris.
-One of the oldest ballets still performed today is the French La Fille Mal Gardée choreographed by Jean Dauberval.
+Noted choreographers and dancers were Jean-Philippe Rameau, Franz Hilverding, Jean-Georges Noverre, and Auguste Vestris.
+One of the oldest ballets still performed today is the French La Fille Mal Gardée, choreographed by Jean Dauberval.

 Meanwhile, ballroom dancing remained popular with the aristocracy.
 The first public dance halls, called assembly rooms, opened in London in the mid-1700s, eventually spreading throughout Europe and America.

 Pointe shoes and dancing on the toes became part of ballet toward the middle of the 19th century.
 As the Romantic movement developed, some of ballet's greatest masterpieces were written and debuted: La Sylphide, Swan Lake, Giselle, Sleeping Beauty, and The Nutcracker Suite, among others.
 Russian ballet became the center of attention late in the century.